FND-ResearchGroup/OXT_FND_NS/README.md

 # HEP in FND

- date: 		17 September 2025
+ date: 		20 October 2025
  author: 	Natascha Stoffel, natascha.stoffel@unifr.ch

-This git hub repository entails the data, scripts and output for the project "Increased salivary Oxytocin correlates with lower self-reported Interoceptive Accuracy in Functional Neurological Disorders" - Stoffel et al., under review at Neurobiology of Stress
+This git hub repository entails the data, scripts and output for the project "Increased salivary Oxytocin correlates with lower self-reported Interoceptive Accuracy in Functional Neurological Disorders" - Stoffel et al., 2025, published in the Neurobiology of Stress: https://doi.org/10.1016/j.ynstr.2025.100765

-This repository will be structured as follows (please note that the data and code will be made available once the manuscript is published)
+This repository will be structured as follows

 #### Code :